Csonka’s Lucha Underground Review 6.13.18 | 411MANIA

 OFFICIAL RESULTS

+– Lucha Underground Trios Title Match: Champions Killshot, The Mack, & Son of Havoc defeated Big Bad Steve, Sammy Guevara, & Jake Strong @ 5:30 via pin [**¾]

+– Gift of The Gods Medallion Match: Dragon Azteca Jr. defeated Drago @ 6:14 via pin [**¾]

-– Aztec Warfare IV For The Lucha Underground Championship: Champion Pentagon wins @ 43:25 [***½]
+– Lucha Underground Title Match: Champion Pentagon defeated Matanza @ 7:45 via pin [***½]

 – Follow all of my reviews at this link.